Dr. Thomas Swan has a PhD in psychology from the University of Otago. He specializes in the cognitive and evolutionary study of religion.

 Over the centuries, science has consistently provided further cause for panic, provoking hostile reactions from religious believers.
 However, unlike traditional atheism, science never intended to threaten religion.
 When Edwin Hubble proved the existence of an expanding universe, the evidence was so convincing and the conclusion so irrefutable that it became the domain of common sense.
-When Charles Darwin recognized evolution through natural selection, the unambiguous utility of its application to all facets of the natural world gave us a tantalizing avenue to pursue our origins.
+When Charles Darwin recognized evolution through natural selection, its obvious application to all facets of the natural world gave us a tantalizing avenue to pursue our origins.

-For example, if the Universe started with an explosion then one could claim God caused the explosion to occur.
+For example, if the Universe started with an explosion then one could claim that God caused the explosion to occur.
 If dinosaur fossils are found then God put them there to test our faith.
 If the Earth is billions of years old, then a day in the Genesis story is equal to hundreds of millions of years.
 These are actual interpretations of the Bible that have been forced into existence by science.

-1. Evolution vs Intelligent Design
+1. Evolution vs. Intelligent Design

-This biased search for evidence is characteristic of the psychology of religion.
-Religions typically include a number of comforting beliefs (afterlife, loving god, purposeful existence, etc) that believers are emotionally invested in, and dependent on.
-Believers are therefore motivated to find evidence that supports and reinforces their beliefs.
-Thus, all that opposes their beliefs is automatically dismissed, and all in favor is given utmost attention.
+This biased search for evidence may epitomize the psychology of religion.
+Religions typically include a number of comforting beliefs (an afterlife, a loving god, a purpose to existence, etc.) that believers are emotionally invested in, and dependent on.
+Thus, believers are motivated to find evidence that supports and reinforces their beliefs.
+All that opposes their beliefs is automatically dismissed and all in favor is given utmost attention.

-2. Evidence vs Miracles
+2. Evidence vs. Miracles

 Scientists and religious believers are both attracted to unexplained, miraculous phenomena for different reasons.
-Scientists look for a natural cause and let their curiosity drive them towards an answer.
+Scientists look for a natural cause and let their curiosity drive them toward an answer.
 Religious believers see an opportunity to reinforce their faith by declaring divine intervention.
 Such declarations support their existing belief system, thus helping to perpetuate the positive emotional states that the beliefs elicit.

 Imagine If Doctors Accepted This Explanation

-3. The Big Bang vs Genesis
+3. The Big Bang vs. Genesis

-A number of poorly supported theories have been proposed about what caused or occurred before the Big Bang.
+A number of poorly-supported theories have been proposed about what caused or occurred before the Big Bang.
 The proper scientific position is that we don’t know what caused it (if there even was a cause).
-While this uncertain position is most favorable to the search for an answer, it's the least desirable position to occupy.
-This is because uncertainty produces unpleasant feelings of anxiety, and these tend to usher people into beliefs that assuage the anxiety.
-Religious beliefs appear to provide such comforting certainty.
-Many believers claim the universe is 6,000 years old, while others have been compelled by science to reinterpret scripture in less ridiculous ways.
-However, many religious people claim scientists have beliefs that are equally ridiculous, such as thinking the universe just `popped into existence'.
-This criticism is surprising because religionists believe God made the universe pop into existence.
-Though some scientists might consider the `pop' theory, few to none would believe it without sufficient evidence.
-Nevertheless, religious people find it difficult to conceive of an opposition that doesn't believe in something to the same absolute degree they do.
+Although this "position of uncertainty" is favorable to the search for an answer, it is also the least desirable position to occupy.
+This is because uncertainty produces unpleasant feelings of anxiety, which tend to usher people toward beliefs that assuage the anxiety.
+Religious beliefs appear to serve this purpose.
+Many believers claim that the universe is 6,000 years old and was carefully constructed by God, while others have been compelled by science to reinterpret scripture in less ridiculous ways.

+Many religious people claim that scientists have beliefs that are just as ridiculous, such as that the universe just "popped into existence."
+This criticism is surprising because theists believe God made the universe pop into existence.
+Although some scientists might consider the "pop" theory, few to none would believe it without sufficient evidence.
+Nevertheless, religious people find it difficult to conceive of an opposition that does not believe in something to the same absolute degree that they do.

-4. Absolutism vs Skepticism
+4. Absolutism vs. Skepticism

-5. Significance vs Insignificance
+5. Significance vs. Insignificance

 Even though some religious believers see themselves as facing an assault, science is not intentionally targeting them.
 Religion and science are mutually exclusive philosophies that are seeking to answer the same questions.
-Just as the Pauli Exclusion Principle tells us that no two particles can occupy the same quantum state; religion and science are similarly prevented from occupying the same epistemological space.
+Just as the Pauli Exclusion Principle tells us that no two particles can occupy the same quantum state, religion and science are similarly prevented from occupying the same epistemological space.

 There is no requirement or overwhelming desire in science to destroy religion.
 The only will is to answer questions about the unknown.
 However, religions have addressed these questions poorly in the past, causing millions of people to become emotionally invested in the veracity of their answers.
-This has made religion into an inevitable and unintentional casualty of scientific progress.
+This has made religion an inevitable and unintentional casualty of scientific progress.

 © 2013 Thomas Swan